 Eberly attending the winter SocialICE in Rochester, MN with alumni Hunter Gibbons, Ph.D. and Eric Welch, Ph.D.

-By the Hour
+By the Hour Eberly hiking in Whitewater State Park just outside of Rochester, MN.

 Rough total time spent working?
 50-60 hrs per week In lab?
 15 or more hrs in the lab where I am rotating Emailing/on the phone?
 5-10 hrs, sometimes more if I am on call In meetings/week?
-15 hrs

-Working at home?
-10-15 hrs on average, but more if I am on call https://medschool.vanderbilt.edu/career-development/giving/
+15 hrs Working at home?
+10-15 hrs on average, but more if I am on call Now Endowed!